ssakana/LessonAgent/README.md

 #### Visualization of presentation generation.
+Here are the slides for the lesson on “Biodiversity”.

 <div style="text-align: center;">
   <img src="imgs/ppt.png">
 </div>

 #### Visualization of podcast.
-Here are the slides for the lesson on “Biodiversity”.
+Here is an excerpt of podcast content for the lesson on “Biodiversity”.

 <div style="text-align: center;">
   <img src="imgs/podcast.png">